-Matt Susin, Chairman, Megan Wright, Vice Chairman Jennifer Jenkins Katye Campbell Gene Trent
+Misty Belford, Chairman Matt Susin, Vice Chairman Jennifer Jenkins Katye Campbell Cheryl McDougall

 The School Board of Brevard County, Florida does not discriminate on the basis of race, color, national origin, sex (including sexual orientation, transgender status, or gender identity), disability (including HIV, AIDS, or sickle cell trait), pregnancy, marital status, age (except as authorized by law), religion, military status, ancestry, or genetic information or any other factor protected under applicable federal, state, or local law.
-The district also provides equal access to its facilities to youth groups, as required by the Boy Scouts of America Equal Access Act.
-The School Board of Brevard County is in compliance with the Americans with Disabilities Act of 1990 (ADA) and the Amendment Act of 2008 (ADAA), the Florida Education Equity Act of 1984, Age Discrimination Act of 1967 and Section 504 of the Rehabilitation Act of 1973, Civil Rights Act of 1964 including: Title II, Title VI, and Title VII, United States Education Amendments of 1972 - Title IX, Age Discrimination in Employment Act (ADEA), and Individuals with Disabilities Act (IDEA).
-If you have questions, concerns, or wish to report possible violations of any of the above, please contact either of the individuals listed below for proper assistance and handling.
-For concerns involving:
+The district also provides equal access to its facilities to the Boy Scouts and other patriotic youth groups, as required by the Boys Scout of America Equal Access Act.
+The School Board of Brevard County is in compliance with the Americans with Disabilities Act of 1990 (ADA) and the Amendment Act of 2008 (ADAA), the Florida Education Equity Act of 1984, Age Discrimination Act of 1967 and Section 504 of the Rehabilitation Act of 1973, Civil Rights Act of 1964 including: Title II, Title VI, and Title VII, United Stated Education Amendments of 1972 - Title IX, Age Discrimination in Employment Act (ADEA), and Individuals with Disabilities Act (IDEA).
+If you have questions, concerns, or wish to report possible violations involving any of the above or below items, please contact either individual below for assistance: